2015 Tuscaloosa County Civic Hall of Fame honorees:

 Powell's true passion was for his friends and family business.
 He grew the business from the ground up, creating a local landmark with his 12 Buddy's Food Mart locations.
 He valued the needs and demands of the local market, often scoffing at national trends and marketing products based upon input from his customers - his friends and neighbors.

-John Pradat has spent most of his life in Tuscaloosa, contributing to our community.
+John Singleton Pradat, Sr. spent most of his life in Tuscaloosa, contributing to our community.
 Pradat was born in Birmingham but later attended the University of Alabama and officially moved to Tuscaloosa in 1953.

 He is best known for helping others get started in business throughout his career in the banking industry, before he retired from The Bank of Tuscaloosa in 2013.
 He offered financial counseling and support to many in the area that benefited from his judgement.